Former Tulare County Sheriff's sergeant charged with torture, kidnapping

 Officials say Ramirez was still on parole for a domestic violence conviction in 2021.

-A jury found Ramirez guilty of several charges related to domestic violence, including witness intimidation, felony stalking and battery.
+A jury found Ramirez guilty of several charges related to domestic violence, including felony dissuading a witness, felony stalking, misdemeanor battery, and misdemeanor corporal injury to a significant other.

 Ramirez was sentenced to 5 years and 8 months before he was released due to time served and in-custody credits.